Motherland Party (Turkey): 1983 general elections

-In the National Assembly elections on 6 November 1983, the Populist Party and the Motherland party were allowed to run for office.
+In the general elections on 6 November 1983, the Motherland Party, the Populist Party (HP), and the Nationalist Democracy Party (MDP) were allowed to run for office.
 The ANAP won 212 of the 400 available seats and Turgut Özal, the leader of the party, became the Prime Minister.
 The ANAP maintained a majority in the government of Turkey from 1983 until 1991.
 Turgut Özal held the position of Prime Minister from 1983 to 1989, then President from 1989 to 1993. Özal died in office, and was succeeded by the True Path Party leader, Süleyman Demirel.

-After the 1983 National assembly, ANAP allowed all political parties to participate in the local elections.

 1987 referendum and general elections

-With the 1987 Turkish constitutional referendum, despite ANAP campaigning against it, a 10-year ban on over 200 leaders of the Republican People's Party and Justice Party were lifted, allowing them to run for office and participate in political affairs.
-In 1987 Turkish general election ANAP won 292 of the 450 seats.
+With the 1987 Turkish constitutional referendum, despite the ANAP campaigning against it, a 10-year ban on over 200 leaders of the Republican People's Party and the Justice Party were lifted, allowing them to run for office and participate in political affairs.
+In 1987 Turkish general election the ANAP won 292 of the 450 seats.

 During this time, the ANAP leaders transformed the Turkish economy by beginning free-market reforms, particularly cutting down the public area and moving towards privately owned business.
 In 1987, the ANAP-led government filed for admission into the European Economic Community, the forerunner of the European Union.
-However, this attempt to enter the EEC was ended when the ANAP criticized the customs union of the EEC and decided the admission terms prescribed by the EEC to be not in the best interest of Turkey or its people.
+However, this attempt to enter the EEC was ended when the ANAP criticised the customs union of the EEC and decided the admission terms prescribed by the EEC to be not in the best interest of Turkey or its people.

 1991 general elections

-In 1991 Turkish general election, ANAP lost the majority to a coalition of the True Path Party and Social Democratic Populist Party.
+In the 1991 Turkish general election, the ANAP lost the majority to a coalition of the True Path Party and the Social Democratic Populist Party.

 1995 general elections

 After its longest run, the ANAP has had few opportunities to return to leadership.
-After the 1995 Turkish general election, ANAP formed a brief coalition with the True Path Party (DYP), another center-right oriented party, that allowed their influence to return for a short period of time.
+After the 1995 Turkish general election, the ANAP formed a brief coalition with the True Path Party (DYP), another centre-right oriented party, that allowed their influence to return for a short period of time.
 Then, from July 1997 to November 1998, the ANAP was returned to the head of government with the leader Mesut Yılmaz during Turkey's first televised elections.

 1999 general elections

 However, the ANAP suffered one of the largest defeats during the April 1999 elections and became the fourth largest political party in Turkey with only 14% of the votes.
-Following these elections, ANAP received only 86 of 365 seats in the Parliament.
+Following these elections, the ANAP received only 86 of 365 seats in the Parliament.
+They were part of the coalition government with DSP and MHP until 2002.

 2002 general elections

 During the 2002 elections, they got only 5.12% of the votes and no seats in Parliament.

-On 5 May 2007, it was announced that ANAP and True Path Party would merge to the Democratic Party (DP).
-However, this failed and ANAP announced that it would not run for the upcoming elections.
+On 5 May 2007, it was announced that the ANAP and the DYP would merge to the Democrat Party (DP).
+However, this failed and the ANAP announced that it would not run for the upcoming elections.

 From 2008 to 2009, its president was Salih Uzun.
-On 31 October 2009, it was merged to Democratic Party.
+On 31 October 2009, it was merged to the Democrat Party.